 Our peer counselors are recruited according to the following criteria:

-- be a person with a spinal cord injury;
+- They are living with a spinal cord injury;

-- have lived in a stable state for at least one year;
+- They have lived in a stable state for at least one year;

-- be willing to share his personal story;
+- They are willing to share their personal story;

-If you would like to become a volunteer peer counselor or to get more information about it, contact Vanessa-Anne Paré, community organizer for Western Quebec (514 341-7272 ext 233 or email@example.com), or Aurélie Marsal, community organizer for Eastern Quebec (418 529-9141 ext 2028 or firstname.lastname@example.org).
+If you are interested in becoming a volunteer peer counselor or if you want information about the program, please contact Vanessa-Anne Paré, Community organizer for Western Quebec (514 341-7272 ext 233 or firstname.lastname@example.org).